Facts about the bill

 - should use plain language and clarify the key issues, particularly where the consultation deals with complex subject matter

-The current Malvern Hills Trust Consultation is none of the above.
+The Malvern Hills Trust Consultations of 2019 and 2024 were none of the above.

 We will lose our elected representatives